 - John H. and Karolyn M. Hendrix – assisted in successful defense of taxpayer in case regarding tax effect of gift of corporate stock made by way of dollar-based defined value formula – Hendrix v.
 Comm’r, 101 T.C.M.
 (CCH) 1642 (2011);

 - Tom and Kim Holman – successful defense of taxpayers in gift tax case involving IRS assertion of step transaction/indirect gift – Holman v.
-Commissioner, 130 T.C.
+Comm'r, 130 T.C.
 170 (2008);

 - Charles T. McCord, Jr., and Mary S. McCord – successful defense of taxpayers in case of first impression regarding tax effect of gifts of limited partnership interests made by way of dollar-based defined value formula – Succession of McCord, et al. v.
-Commissioner, 461 F.3d 614 (5th Cir.
-2006).
+Comm'r, 461 F.3d 614 (5th Cir.
+2006);

 In matters regarding increased estate tax asserted by Internal Revenue Service:

-- Estate of Wayne C. Bongard – successful defense of estate against IRS in Tax Court case where IRS sought to apply I.R.C. § 2036 to ignore existence of limited liability company for estate tax purposes – Estate of Bongard v.
-Commissioner, 124 T.C.
+- Estate of Wayne C. Bongard – successful defense of estate against IRS where IRS sought to apply I.R.C. § 2036 to ignore existence of limited liability company for estate tax purposes – Estate of Bongard v.
+Comm'r, 124 T.C.
 95 (2005);

-- Estates of Eugene and Allene R. Stone – successful defense of estate against IRS in Tax Court cases where IRS sought to apply I.R.C. § 2036 to ignore the existence of five family limited partnerships – Estate of Stone, et al. v.
-Commissioner, 86 T.C.M.
+- Estates of Eugene and Allene R. Stone – successful defense of estate against IRS where IRS sought to apply I.R.C. § 2036 to ignore existence of five family limited partnerships – Estate of Stone, et al. v.
+Comm'r, 86 T.C.M.
 (CCH) 551 (2003);

 In matters regarding attorney-client and related privileges: